Hardware build quality

 I checked on the tablet later and noticed it hadn’t charged at all and the AC adapter plug was cold instead of warm, indicating the power supply was not working.
 Fearing a faulty cable I checked it for damage, kinks or other physical abnormalities but it all seemed fine.
 I then checked the USB port itself because it felt unusually ‘loose’.

 It was quite difficult to see what could be wrong but I compared the port with my Android smartphone which also uses a USB Micro B port.
-I could then see that the pins had lost their mount and were still attached to the inside, but loose. :shock:
+I could then see that the pins had lost their mount and were still attached to the inside, but loose. 😯

 Some quotes: